jceresearch/stixls/README.md

 - Works in Excel standard, it is not an add in
 - Separate app (the one you download here) from data (Board workbooks).
 - Version control, it saves snapshots when doing "save to table" menu option (Note: not when using the fast buttons)
-- Autoarrange notes feature gives you data driven positioning, but still saves each shape position, so you can manually tweak
+- Autoarrange feature to position notes based on underlying data.
 - Renders in Excel 365/iOS app, so users can see/update the data or postit from a mobile.
-- Export features (File Menu) to generate static rendering of all the layouts and the data.
+- Export features to generate a static copy macro-less of all the layouts and the data.
 - If you add a row of data it will create  a note next time you do “Table to Board”
 - If you copy>paste a note, it will add a row, thought you need to ensure all fields are valid, not perfect.
 - Many rendering options: colour, visible, size, bold font, red text... based on conditions you can setup in the layout, and ultimately you can define in a column in excel with whatever formulae you see fit.
 - Add an image on the top right corner of the note based on the value of a field.
-You need to paste the image in the sheet [Icons] and ensure the top left corner of the image is over a cell that has that value (e.g. "Red", or "Peter").
-The script will pick the value from the [Data] sheet, and then search for it in the [Icons] sheet, and will take care of the rest.

 Quick guide to get you going: